sarahquigley/phoneophone/README.md

-# Coffeescript App Skeleton
+# Phoneophone

-A skeleton for creating web applications in Coffeescript (and SCSS).
+A music making app for multi-touch devices.

 ## Installing dependencies